oliverepper/oliver-epper.de/Content/posts/learning-zfs.md

 sudo zfs send tank/oliver@1 | sudo zfs recv backup/oliver
 ```

 That's it.
-There is a filesystem `backup/oliver`, now that contains the file `Init`.
+There is a file system `backup/oliver` now that contains the file `Init`.

-## Sending Icremental Snapshots
+## Sending Incremental Snapshots

 Let's touch another file on `tank/oliver` and then take another snapshot: